New York Divorce: Frequently Asked Questions

 A married couple can enter into a separation agreement if they are experiencing marital difficulties, but are not yet ready to file for divorce.
-If a couple believes that their marriage is still reconcilable, a legal separation would allow them time to live apart and determine how they wish to proceed before making any permanent legal decisions.
+If a couple believes the marriage is reconcilable, a legal separation would allow them time to live apart and determine how they wish to proceed before making any permanent legal decisions.
 After one year of legal separation, couples can file for divorce.

-An annulment is a dissolution of marriage that treats the marriage as though it never occurred.
+An annulment is a dissolution that treats the marriage as though it never occurred.
 Some people prefer an annulment to a divorce because it will be easier for them to remarry in their church.
-Others feel that divorce carries a stigma they would prefer to avoid.
+Others feel divorce carries a stigma they would prefer to avoid.
 Usually, grounds for an annulment include evidence of fraud, misrepresentation, or concealment in the marriage.
 A majority of annulments take place after a short period of time, and can be much more difficult to prove than a standard divorce.
 Talk to one of our lawyers to discuss which option will work best for your case.

 When divorcing couples cannot come to a resolution on the terms of their divorce, they will need to take their case to court and have a judge decide a final order.
-This scenario is what is known as a contested divorce.
-In an uncontested divorce, couples who can amicably come to their own agreements outside of the courts can resolve their divorce more privately, cost-effectively, and quickly.
+This scenario is known as a contested divorce.
+In an uncontested divorce, also known as cooperative divorce, couples amicably come to an agreement outside of court, allowing the divorce to be more private, cost-effective, and quick.

-Child support refers to payments made by one parent to the other to provide for the needs of their child after a divorce.
+Child support refers to payments made by one parent to the other in order to provide for the needs of their child after a divorce.
 Payments are usually made by the non-custodial parent to the parent with physical custody of the child.
-The state of New York determines the amount of payment that is required based on each parent’s level of income.
+The state of New York determines the amount of payment required based on each parent’s income level.